What To Do When You Over-Contribute to an IRA

 IRAs have contribution limits—learn what to do if you unintentionally contribute more than this year’s limit.

 Contributing to an IRA can be a great way to increase retirement savings, due to the special tax advantages these accounts offer.
 But the IRS isn’t prone to offering free-for-alls; IRAs have limits for how much an individual can contribute during a given calendar year.
-For 2017, the maximum total contributions to traditional and Roth IRAs are limited to the lesser of: $5,500 ($6,500 if you’re age 50 or older), or your taxable compensation for the year.
-Note that this limit is subject to change every year, so for 2018, the limit could be higher, lower, or the same as 2017’s contribution limit.
+Current contribution limits for the maximum total contributions to traditional and Roth IRAs are limited to the lesser of: $6,000 ($7,000 if you’re age 50 or older), or your taxable compensation for the year.
+Note that this limit is subject to change every year, so for future years, the limit could be higher, lower, or the same as today’s contribution limit.

 So, what happens if you contribute in excess of the IRA contribution limit for the year?

 Well—for starters, IRA providers, like Betterment, usually have systems in place to help you prevent over-contributing.

 However, for various reasons, an individual may over-contribute to an IRA in any given year.
 The most common situation occurs when an investor has IRA accounts at multiple providers.
 For instance, if you’re trying Betterment for the first time, you might have one IRA in an online brokerage account that you manage yourself and another IRA with Betterment that you began mid-year.
 Because you’re working with two different companies, it’s not uncommon to unintentionally over-contribute.